Garnet Wolseley, 1st Viscount Wolseley: Egypt, the Nile Expedition and Commander-in-Chief

 Wolseley continued at the War Office as Adjutant-General to the Forces until 1890, when he became Commander-in-Chief, Ireland.
 He was promoted to be a field marshal on 26 May 1894, and appointed by the Conservative government to succeed the Duke of Cambridge as Commander-in-Chief of the Forces on 1 November 1895.
 This was the position to which his great experience in the field and his previous signal success at the War Office itself had fully entitled him, but it was increasingly irrelevant.
 Field Marshal Viscount Wolseley's powers in that office were, however, limited by a new Order in Council, and after holding the appointment for over five years, he handed over the command-in-chief to his fellow field marshal, Earl Roberts, on 3 January 1901.
 He had also suffered from a serious illness in 1897, from which he never fully recovered.

 The unexpectedly large force required for the initial phase of the Second Boer War, was mainly furnished by means of the system of reserves Wolseley had originated.
 By drawing on regular reservists and volunteer reserves, Britain was able to assemble the largest army it had ever deployed abroad.
 Nevertheless, the new conditions at the War Office were not to his liking.
 The fiasco now called Black Week culminated in his dismissal over Christmastide 1900.
 Upon being released from responsibilities he brought the whole subject before the House of Lords in a speech.

-Lord Wolseley was Gold Stick in Waiting to Queen Victoria and took part in the funeral procession following the death of Queen Victoria in February 1901.
+Lord Wolseley was Gold Stick in Waiting to Queen Victoria and took part in the funeral procession following her death in February 1901.
 He also served as Gold Stick in Waiting to King Edward during his coronation in August 1902.

-Honorific and royal appointments
+Honorific, royal appointments and arms

-In early 1901, Lord Wolseley was appointed by King Edward to lead a special diplomatic mission to announce the King's accession to the governments of Austria-Hungary, Romania, Serbia, the Ottoman Empire and Greece.
-During his visit to Constantinople, the Sultan presented him with the Order of Osmanieh set in brilliants.
+In early 1901, Lord Wolseley was appointed by King Edward VII to lead a special diplomatic mission to announce the King's accession to the governments of Austria-Hungary, Romania, Serbia, the Ottoman Empire and Greece.
+During his visit to Constantinople, Sultan Abdul Hamid II presented him with the Order of Osmanieh set in brilliants.

 He was among the original recipients of the Order of Merit in the 1902 Coronation Honours list published on 26 June 1902, and received the order from King Edward VII at Buckingham Palace on 8 August 1902.
-For his service with the Volunteer Force, he was awarded the Volunteer Officers' Decoration on 11 August 1903.
+For time spent as an honorary colonel in the Volunteer Force, he was given the Volunteer Officers' Decoration on 11 August 1903.
 He was also honorary colonel of the 23rd Middlesex Regiment from 12 May 1883, honorary colonel of the Queen's Rifle Volunteer Brigade, the Royal Scots (Lothian Regiment) from 24 April 1889, colonel of the Royal Horse Guards from 29 March 1895 and colonel-in-chief of the Royal Irish Regiment from 20 July 1898.

 In retirement, he was a member of the council of the Union-Castle Steamship Company.